All Episodes

 Right.

-Obama Obama uh rev uh I hate to keep harping on his narcissism, but apparently the Nobel Peace Prize is only important when it's given to Barack Obama, and if the next guy who gets it happens to be tossed into a a Chinese jail, it's not going to stop Barack.
+Obama, Obama, I hate to keep harping on his narcissism, but apparently the Nobel Peace Prize is only important when it's given to Barack Obama.

-They own us, they're keeping us afloat.
+They're keeping us afloat.

 I forget what word that started out as.

-But uh but you're but so you have to deal with reality.
+So you have to deal with reality.

-But you shouldn't throw you may there will be moments when you have to sit across the table from the dictator, but you don't throw in big gala banquets.
+There will be moments when you have to sit across the table from the dictator, but you don't throw in big gala banquets.

-I think there's a big difference uh between throwing a gala banquet for the Prime Minister of New Zealand and throwing a gala banquet for the dictator of China, and you're absolutely right on that.
+I think there's a big difference between throwing a gala banquet for the Prime Minister of New Zealand and throwing a gala banquet for the dictator of China.

-And he said, yes, the Federal Government can do anything it wants.
+And he said, yes, the federal government can do anything it wants.

-And uh that's why it doesn't care really.
+And that's why it doesn't care, really.

-It it figures that uh it figures that uh the judges it appoints to the Supreme Court will rule that the commerce clause of the Constitution can mean anything they want it to mean, uh, and that Obamacare is entirely constitutional, and the fact that, as you say, they hammered it down the throats of America in the teeth of public opinion is irrelevant.
+It figures that the judges it points to the Supreme Court will rule that the Commerce Clause of the Constitution can mean anything they want it to mean and that Obamacare is entirely constitutional.

 I won.